Automatic identification system: Satellite-based AIS (S-AIS)

+On December 16, 2006, Air Force Research Laboratory's TacSat-2 was launched and became the first satellite to successfully capture AIS signals.
+It featured a phased array antenna.

+On July 29, 2009, SpaceQuest launched AprizeSat-3 and AprizeSat-4.
+Both were commissioned one hour after separation and began collecting data on their second orbit.
+In the first 160 minutes, 200,000 AIS messages were captured.
+They were able to receive the U.S. Coast Guard's SART test beacons off of Hawaii in 2010.
+In July 2010, SpaceQuest and exactEarth of Canada announced an arrangement whereby data from AprizeSat-3 and AprizeSat-4 would be incorporated into the exactEarth system and made available worldwide as part of their exactAIS(TM)service.

 NASA video demonstrating the advantages of the Norwegian AIS satellite program, illustrated by the AIS transceiver on board the International Space Station.

-In November 2009, the STS-129 space shuttle mission attached two antennas—an AIS VHF antenna, and an Amateur Radio antenna—to the Columbus module of the ISS.
-Both antennas were built in cooperation between ESA and the ARISS team (Amateur Radio on ISS).
-Starting from May 2010 the European Space Agency is testing an AIS receiver from Kongsberg Seatex (Norway) in a consortium led by the Norwegian Defence Research Establishment in the frame of technology demonstration for space-based ship monitoring.
-This is a first step towards a satellite-based AIS-monitoring service.
+On June 1, 2010, the NORAIS SDR receiver onboard the International Space Station (apogee: 422km) was switched on and was a technology demonstration success: on a typical good day 400,000 position reports were receivable from 22,000 senders.
+An October 2011 report stated a total of 110 million received messages from 82,000 unique MMSI numbers.
+NORAIS-1 had received a total of 350 million AIS messages from 142,000 unique ships during 213 weeks in operation when it was replaced with the NORAIS-2 hardware upgrade on February 1, 2015.
+NORAIS-2 could receive all four AIS channels simultaneously.

 In 2009, ORBCOMM launched AIS enabled satellites in conjunction with a US Coast Guard contract to demonstrate the ability to collect AIS messages from space.
 In 2009, Luxspace, a Luxembourg-based company, launched the RUBIN-9.1 satellite (AIS Pathfinder 2).
 The satellite is operated in cooperation with SES and REDU Space Services.
 In late 2011 and early 2012, ORBCOMM and Luxspace launched the Vesselsat AIS microsatellites, one in an equatorial orbit and the other in a polar orbit (VesselSat-2 and VesselSat-1).

-In 2007, the U.S. tested space-based AIS tracking with the TacSat-2 satellite.
-However, the received signals were corrupted because of the simultaneous receipt of many signals from the satellite footprint.

-In July 2009, SpaceQuest launched AprizeSat-3 and AprizeSat-4 with AIS receivers.
-These receivers were successfully able to receive the U.S. Coast Guard's SART test beacons off of Hawaii in 2010.
-In July 2010, SpaceQuest and exactEarth of Canada announced an arrangement whereby data from AprizeSat-3 and AprizeSat-4 would be incorporated into the exactEarth system and made available worldwide as part of their exactAIS(TM)service.

-On July 12, 2010, the Norwegian AISSat-1 satellite was successfully launched into polar orbit.
-The purpose of the satellite is to improve surveillance of maritime activities in the High North.
-AISSat-1 is a nano-satellite, measuring only 20×20×20 cm, with an AIS receiver made by Kongsberg Seatex.
-It weighs 6 kilograms and is shaped like a cube.
+On July 12, 2010, the Norwegian AISSat-1 low earth orbit nano satellite was successfully launched as a secondary payload into polar orbit.
+The purpose of the satellite was to improve surveillance of maritime activities in the High North.
+AISSat-2 launched July 8, 2014 with the same mission parameters and lasted until October 2023.
+The AISSat-3 launch vehicle failed on November 28, 2017.
+AISSat-4 is slated for a 2026 launch.